AugAbEx: Bridging Abstractive and Extractive Legal Summarization: Experimental Results and Discussion

 \subsection{Structural Level Analysis}

-Table \ref{tab:structural-attributes} shows the comparison of the basic structural attributes of the original abstractive gold (OAG) and transformed extractive gold (TEG) summaries.
-Scores for OAG summaries are placed outside the parenthesis, and those for TEG are in.
-We observe the following from the table. \begin{enumerate} \item \textit{Summary length:} Average and median lengths (in words) of OAG and TEG summaries are reported in the first two rows of Table \ref{tab:structural-attributes}.
+Table \ref{tab:structural-attributes} shows the comparison of the basic structural attributes of the original abstractive gold (OAG) and transformed extractive silver (TES) summaries.
+Scores for OAG summaries are placed outside the parenthesis, and those for TES are in.
+We observe the following from the table.

+\begin{enumerate}[label=\roman*)] \item \textit{Summary length:} Average and median lengths (in words) of OAG and TES summaries are reported in the first two rows of Table \ref{tab:structural-attributes}.
 The values indicate that the transformed extractive summaries are of nearly same length compared to the abstractive gold summaries for IN-Jud-Cit, ILC, IN-Abs and UK-Abs datasets.
 For the remaining three datasets (CivilSum, Australian and BillSum), the transformed summaries are nearly 20\% longer.
 The underlying reason for shorter original abstractive summaries is their phrasal structure.
-The corresponding extractive summaries being complete sentences, are longer. \item \textit{Sentence length:} We report the average and median sentence lengths for the OAG and TEG summaries (Rows 3 and 4) and observe that these values for TEG summaries are marginally higher than those of OAG summaries.
-Since, the latter are written by human experts, they are well condensed and have shorter sentences.
-CivilSum, BillSum and Australian datasets again exhibit longer extractive summaries, which is again due to the OAG summaries being structured as phrases, unlike the TEG summaries, which are complete sentences.
-It is reasonable to conclude that the difference in the structure of OAG summaries is responsible for the increase in sentence length in the Australian TEG summaries. \item \textit{Reading ease:} The bottom row in Table \ref{tab:structural-attributes} shows macro-averaged Flesch-Kincaid readability scores of OAG and TEG summaries.
+The corresponding extractive summaries tend to be longer, as they are composed of complete sentences. \item \textit{Sentence length:} We report the average and median sentence lengths for the OAG and TES summaries (Rows 3 and 4) and observe that these values for TES summaries are marginally higher than those of OAG summaries.
+Since, the latter are written by human experts, the sentences are well condensed and are therefore shorter.
+CivilSum, BillSum and Australian datasets exhibit longer extractive summaries, which is again due to the OAG summaries being structured as phrases, unlike the TES summaries, which are complete sentences. \item \textit{Reading ease:} The bottom row in Table \ref{tab:structural-attributes} shows macro-averaged Flesch-Kincaid readability scores of OAG and TES summaries.
 Both type of summaries have comparable readability levels, except for the CivilSum and Australian datasets.
-The disparity in the macro-averaged reading score of CivilSum abstractive summaries (FK score - 27.61) versus the extractive summaries (FK score - 44.36) is attributed to the fact that the OAG summaries are structured as phrases, while the TEG summaries have a straightforward sentence structure.
-Hence, the former are harder to read compared to the latter.
+The disparity in the macro-averaged reading score of CivilSum abstractive summaries (FK score - 27.61) versus the extractive summaries (FK score - 44.36) is attributed to the phrasal structure of the OAG summaries.
+Hence, they are harder to read compared to the TES summaries.